 Clutter speaks–we just don’t necessarily want to hear (or maybe we’re not yet ready to hear) what it has to say.
 When you listen, I mean really listen to what your clutter has to say to you, it invites you to acknowledge the complex feelings tied to your clutter.
 It’s hard, but so worth the reward that waits on the other side of your stuff–I promise.

-Now, I’d like to invite you to look at 5 questions you can ask yourself that will help clarify what your clutter is saying to you.
+I’d like to invite you to ask yourself 5 questions that will help you clarify what your clutter is saying to you.
 They’re simple, but not easy.
-So take a deep breath, and let’s bravely tackle them one at a time.
+Grab your favorite notebook or fire up your laptop so you can record your answers.
+Take a deep breath, and let’s bravely tackle them one at a time.

 Clutter Clarity Question 1–WHO’s my who?

 Who you share space with is hugely important.
 You are mixing energy here and whether you see it or not, there is silent, non-verbal communication happening all the time.
 So the question to ask yourself is, who do I share this space with?
 How do you feel about this person or persons?
 Be real.
 Don’t sugarcoat it.
 You can love your husband and also want to banish him to a desert island to live forever without you because of the way he slurps down his morning Starbucks.
 Both can exist at the same time.
 And the sooner you are able to hold space for the duality, the faster you can be honest with yourself and see what’s really going on.
 Both in this moment and long term.

 Clutter Clarity Question 2–WHAT kind of clutter do I have?